-In fact, in Massachusetts, due to Proposition 2.5, many cities and towns property values go up faster than their total assessments can legally be raised.
-As expenses go up, overrides and debt-exclusions are often proposed.
+In fact, in Massachusetts, due to Proposition 2.5, many city’s and town’s total property values go up faster than the combined assessments can legally be raised.
+As a municipality’s expenses go up, overrides and debt-exclusions are often proposed.

 Therefore, to avoid this common scam, hire a real estate agent that can determine the value of your home.
 One method to determine value is to run a CMA.
-However, a reputable agent should know whether a home will appeal to developers or end-users, as developers often use different formulas to determine value.
+However, a reputable agent should know whether a home will appeal to developers or end-users (or both), as developers often use different formulas to determine value.

 In other words, a piece of property may have a higher value to a developer.
 In which case, a skilled agent will determine its current worth on the value of the newly-developed land minus construction or renovation costs, and a typical builder’s profit.